 For the whipped topping:

-• 2 envelopes (2.6 oz) dream whip whipped topping mix
+- 2 envelopes dream whip whipped topping mix

-In a large bowl, combine the white cake mix, 1 1/4 cups of chilled root beer, canola or vegetable oil, and eggs.
+In a large mixing bowl, combine the white cake mix, 1 1/4 cups chilled root beer, canola oil, and room temperature eggs.

-Beat the mixture on low speed for 30 seconds, then increase the speed to medium and continue beating for 2 minutes until the batter is light and fluffy.
+Start by beating on low speed for 30 seconds to bring everything together, then increase to medium speed and beat for 2 minutes until the batter is smooth and well-combined.

 Step 3: Bake the Cake